Expiration of the Enhanced Premium Tax Credits

 Health insurance carriers determine premium rates for their plans, which are filed with and reviewed by Maine's Bureau of Insurance each year.
 The Bureau of Insurance approves or disapproves of these rate filings.
 The rates filed by health insurance carriers largely reflect health care costs.
 For individuals and families, the monthly premium cost of health insurance coverage can vary based on geographic location, age, and the number of household members who are covered by the plan.
 For CoverME.gov members, your monthly premium can vary based on household income, family size or tax filing status.

-What is CoverME.gov doing?
+What has CoverME.gov done?

 What can I do?